.500/450 Magnum Black Powder Express

 The .500/450 3 1/4-inch Magnum Black Powder Express, is a centerfire rifle cartridge developed in Britain.

 Development

 The .500/450 Magnum BPE was created by necking down the .500 Black Powder Express to .45-inches.

 For some time after the turn of the century, the .500/450 Magnum BPE was loaded with cordite to become the .500/450 Magnum Nitro for Black, the same cartridge loaded with mild loadings of cordite, carefully balanced through trial to replicate the ballistics of the Black powder version.

-Dimenssions
+Dimensions

 Nitro Express loadings

-In 1898 John Rigby & Company loaded the .450 Nitro Express cartridge with cordite to create the .450 Nitro Express, the first Nitro Express cartridge.
+In 1898 John Rigby & Company loaded the .450 Black Powder Express cartridge with cordite to create the .450 Nitro Express, the first Nitro Express cartridge.
 Not to be left behind Holland and Holland followed suit, loading the .500/450 Magnum BPE with cordite to create the .500/450 Nitro Express.

 Use

 The .500/450 Magnum BPE was a popular cartridge for deer and similarly sized game, particularly in Africa.
 Available until World War II, the round has long since ceased to be offered commercially.